Writing Towards Reflection

 A Creative Exploration of McGovern Lake

-As writers and artists, we all need to make time to recharge our creative energies.
-This fall, step away from your desk and practice fresh ways of looking, thinking, and recording landscapes both internal and external, and refill your creative well.
+Writers and artists, refill your creative well this fall.
+Step away from your desk and practice fresh ways of looking, thinking, and recording landscapes both internal and external.

 We'll meet at the Pinewood Café in Hermann Park’s Lake Plaza before venturing farther afield.
 Comfortable walking shoes are encouraged, though we are unlikely to walk more than a mile in total for the class.
 All areas will be fully accessible, and we'll always be within range of a restroom.